 The boat would be big, they told us back back in Craig Cove.
 And the sea would be calm in the morning.
 Sure, the boat was bigger than the small outrigger canoes but it was by no means big.
 They call this type of boat “banana boat”; I think that says it all.
 And the sea… if this was “calm” then I don’t want to know what “rough” is.

-The small boat got tossed around by the waves almost right from the beginning to the end.
+The small boat got tossed around by the waves almost right from the start.
 The captain drove veeery slowly and tried to navigate around the (worst) waves but several times the boat was almost standing upright and nearly capsized.
 We had to hold on tight to the bench in order not to fall off and were soaking wet after the first ten minutes.
 I had my eyes closed for most of the trip.
 That helped a little bit.
-After what seemed like an eternity (1 hour 40 minutes) we finally arrived in the wonderfully calm bay of Lamap.
+After what seemed like an eternity (1 hour 40 minutes), we finally arrived in the wonderfully calm bay of Lamap.
 Shallow water, palm trees, children playing in the sea.
+And we were still alive.

 The captain and his friend left us there at the beach and immediately set off again back to Ambrym.
 We stood a moment on the deserted beach, gathering our thoughts and trying to calm down (not too hard in such a tranquil environment), before we grabbed our luggage and went to the village.